NovqiGarrix/sendinblue-deno/README.md

-# Send Email with Sendinblue in Deno
+# Send Emails with Sendinblue in Deno

 <img src="./sendinblue-logo.png" />